mebishalnapit/creative-blog/readme.txt

 All the available options of this theme can be used from Appearance > Customize.

 = Page Template =
-Contact Page
-In this theme, we have added the Contact Page template so that you can make your contact page sidebar to be unique without using the plugins for this feature.
+Contact Page: In this theme, we have added the Contact Page template so that you can make your contact page sidebar to be unique without using the plugins for this feature.

 == TRANSLATIONS ==
 If you would like to contribute to the translations of this theme to your native language, then, you can visit this link: https://translate.wordpress.org/projects/wp-themes/creative-blog/ and then contribute to the translation.